-NH: The Krautster is a guitar I wanted to see for myself for a while since I started playing in a new rock band.
+NH: The Krautster is a guitar I wanted to see for a while since I started playing in a new rock band.
 I just wanted a matching guitar for that.
 The guitar was meant to be different from what we already had.
 I always wanted to build a player’s guitar, with no super fancy tops and no need to care about scratches or dings and dongs.
 The Krautster almost comes in a used look right away, and after playing it for a while, it looks like an old pair of worn jeans we all love.
-Don‘t get me wrong, all our guitars are good instruments.
-The Krautster is just stripped down to the roots– and of a rock guitar without the cosmetics, which are not influencing the guitar’s sound.
-Still, the guitar gets the same attention to detail and the same quality of woods we use on all our guitars.
-For years we‘ve been reduced on beautiful high gloss guitars, wherefore the Krautster shows another side of Nik Huber Guitars: The Essence of Rock N‘ Roll music we all care about.
+Don’t get me wrong; all our guitars are good instruments.
+The Krautster is just stripped down to the roots– and of a rock guitar without the cosmetics, which do not influence the guitar’s sound.
+The guitar gets the same attention to detail and the same quality of wood we use on all our guitars.
+For years we’ve been reduced on beautiful high gloss guitars, wherefore the Krautster shows another side of Nik Huber Guitars: The Essence of Rock N ‘Roll.

-GC: Have the Krautster and Junior opened your guitars up to a wider audience?
+GC: Have the Krautster and Junior opened your guitars up to a broader audience?

 NH: Definitely, the Krautster did.
-Besides the lower price point, we reached quite a good number of touring and recording musicians with it, as they appreciate the stripped-down appearance.
-On the other hand, a lot of Krautster customers come back and order Orcas or Dolphins as well.
+Besides the lower price point, we reached quite a good number of touring and recording musicians, as they appreciate the stripped-down appearance.
+On the other hand, many Krautster customers come back and order Orcas or Dolphins as well.
 In addition to that, a lot of younger players seem to like the guitar.
-We are transferring more and more the satin finishes and aged parts on our other models and do very well with this.
+We are transferring the satin finishes and aged parts on our other models and do very well with this.

 NH: It absolutely can.
-I did follow Leo‘s recipe.
-Not only because of the bridge and pickup designs but also due to the wood choice (swamp ash or alder body), the pickup-setup (single coil + special-shaped P90 by Harry Häussel) and the bolt-on construction of course.
+I did follow Leo’s recipe.
+Because of the bridge and pickup designs and the wood choice (swamp ash or alder body), the pickup-setup (single coil + special-shaped P90 by Harry Häussel) bolt-on construction, of course.
 I wanted to stick to a carved top and our neck joint, as we already have so many flat top T-Style guitars out there on the market.
 The 3/3 angled headstock also makes the guitar different.

-GC: The Redwood guitar is what originally made me look you up years ago.
+GC: The Redwood guitar is what initially made me look you up years ago.
 It has an incredible look!
 How did you discover this wood?
-You don’t see many other builders using this wood…
+You don’t see many other builders using this wood.

-NH: The Redwood is a very special guitar, and probably one of the most unique sounding guitars in our model range.
+NH: The Redwood is an exceptional guitar and probably one of the most unique sounding guitars in our model range.
 It was an experiment.
-A good friend gave me a board of beautifully flamed redwood in 2001 as a gift, but I was not sure what to do with it.
-When I finally made the prototype in 2003, I was extremely impressed by its wonderful, almost “acoustical” tone.
+A good friend gave me a board of beautifully flamed Redwood in 2001 as a gift, but I was not sure what to do with it.
+When I finally made the prototype in 2003, I was extremely impressed by its excellent, almost “acoustical” tone.
 Redwood can be as curly as it gets, but the wood is not so easy to deal with– especially on carved tops.
 Good quality is also not easy to find.
-This might be a reason for some (bigger) companies to not use it.
-But meanwhile, I have seen some small company builders using it as well — also in the color, we started with.
+That might be a reason for some (more prominent) companies not to use it.
+But meanwhile, I have seen some small company builders using it as well — even the same color as our original.

 GC: Am I right in saying all of your guitars share the same heel and cutaway design?